leo-dias/jpositional/README.md

 ## Specifications
-Sometimes we need to read and/or serialize positional files, and every time is a boring work to cut Strings and concatenate to generate or read these kind of files.
+Sometimes we need to read and/or serialize positional files, and every time is a boring work to cut Strings and concatenate to generate or read these kinds of files.

-This open source project provide the easy way to read and serialize positional files, leaving developers focus only on business rules.
+This open source project provides the easy way to read and serialize positional files, leaving developers to focus only on business rules.

 ## Positional File Structure
 Positional files are composed by: